bjatkin/manta/README.md

 Note: the above commands are illustrative; please check `src/main.rs` and the CLI help for the current, accurate flags.

+## Project Structure

+`parser.rs` and `src/parser` contains the source code lexer and parser code.
+`ast.rs` contains the expression nodes and statment nodes.

 ## Language spec references

 Primary design documents are in `docs/`.
 Key files to read: